MON-FRI: 9:00 AM – 6:00 PM

 Where Symmetry Works Best

-Bedrooms are the obvious example—placing lights on either side of a bed creates a clear focal point.
-But this also works in entryways, dining areas, and even bathrooms.
+Bedrooms are the obvious example.
+Placing lights on either side of a bed creates a clear focal point and frees up bedside table space at the same time.
+But the principle applies equally in entryways, dining areas, and bathrooms.

 Practical Application

-Use symmetry when a room feels slightly “off” but you can’t pinpoint why.
-It’s often a layout issue, and balanced lighting can correct it instantly.
+Use symmetry when a room feels slightly off but you can't identify why.
+It's often a layout issue, and balanced lighting can correct it quickly.

 3. Highlight Texture Instead of Adding Decor